5a6io/CKA/README.md

 # 🌟CKA(Certified Kubernetes Administrator)

-✍🏻I summarized the lecture with watching videos on 'Certified Kubernetes Administrator(CKA) with Practice Test.
+✍🏻I summarized the lecture with watching videos on 'Certified Kubernetes Administrator(CKA) with Practice Test.'

 <table>